Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 24-01-2023
 1. Work on implementing new combo scoring and strategy.
-2. Add smart which chooses not to reroll the gold and the diamond
+2. Add smart rerolling which chooses not to reroll the gold and the diamond